What is frostbite?

 The clinical signs associated with frostbite include:

-• discoloration of the affected area of skin - this discoloration is often pale, gray, or bluish.
+- discoloration of the affected area of skin - often pale, gray, or bluish

-As frostbitten tissues thaw, they may become red and very painful due to inflammation.
-The clinical signs of frostbite may take several days to appear, especially if the affected area is small or on non-weight bearing areas, such as the tip of the tail or ears.
+As frostbitten tissues thaw, they may become red and painful due to inflammation.
+The clinical signs of frostbite may take several days to appear, especially if the affected area is small or if it occurs in non-weight bearing areas, such as the tip of the tail or ears.
 Severely frostbitten areas will become necrotic or die.
-As the tissue starts to die, it changes to a dark blue to black color; then, over a period of several days to weeks, it sloughs or falls off.
-During this time, pus may form or the tissue may develop a foul smell, due to secondary bacterial infection.
+As the tissue starts to die, it changes to a dark blue to black color.
+Then, over a period of several days to weeks, it sloughs or falls off.
+During this time, pus may form, or the tissue may develop a foul smell, due to secondary bacterial infection.

 Cats with heart disease, diabetes mellitus, or other conditions that cause reduced blood flow to the extremities are at greater risk for frostbite.
 The ear tips of cats are especially vulnerable to frostbite and damage may occur to these tissues very quickly.